 So I suggest some simple rules:

-(1) If you shoot video: edit it before publishing it.(Or edit as you shoot --
+(1) If you shoot video: edit it before publishing it.(Or edit as you shoot --There's an interesting technique (under Montage influences) pursued by the Canadian film maker Arthur Lipsett:

 with a mind's eye for that magic "under 10 minutes" rule )